 · Identify funding opportunities relevant to service learning.

-· Organize events that promote collaboration among service-learning faculty.
+· Organize events that promote collaboration among community-engaged faculty.

 · Assist with the development of community engagement specific language and make available for grants.

 · In partnership with the Center for Educational Excellence, organize faculty development workshops specific to community engagement.